ConorHogan/Programming_Scripting_Projects/README.md

 2. The column names are converted into a list to use a reference

-3. To function iterates through each column and performs the calculation converting the result(s) and column name into a tuple(a fixed list).
+3. To function iterates through each column and performs the calculation, converting the result(s) and column name into a tuple(a fixed list).

-4. The tuple is coverted to a list.
-I could not figure out how to print elements from a tuple in a string, so I converted the tuple to a list.
+4. The tuple is then coverted to a list as I could not figure out how to print elements from a tuple in a string, whereas I could from a list.

 5. Items are taken from the list and insterted into a string which is printed.
 I used this tutorial (https://www.digitalocean.com/community/tutorials/how-to-use-string-formatters-in-python-3) to learn how to get the text alignment(padding and justification) and formating of floating point numbers to include decimal places.
 The [PyFormat](https://pyformat.info/) website was also very useful as reference for setting the format of the string output.

 #### 3.4.3.1 MIN AND MAX
-The first function finds the min and max value in each column (ignoring the index) and coverts these values into strings in tuple that are insterted into the output text.
+The first function finds the min and max value in each column (ignoring the index) and coverts these values into strings in tuple that are then insterted into the output text.
 There was a bit of trial and error in getting the text padding right.
 ````python
 print("################################")
 print("     MIN AND MAX PER COLUMN     ")